atomisthq/docs/docs/getting-started/developing-rugs.md

-# Setup Your Local Environment
+# Developing Rugs

 Behind Atomist unique features is Rug, a programming model for development lifecycle automation.

 The Rug CLI gives you the tooling to search, install, run public and private Rugs on your local machine.
 It is also the tool to develop/test and publish your own Rugs.